databricks/spark-avro/README.md

 ```

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
 To build a JAR file simply run `sbt/sbt package` from the project root.
-To run the tests, you should run `sbt/sbt test`
+To run the tests, you should run `sbt/sbt test`.